 Understanding Innocent Spouse Relief

-Dealing with tax issues can be stressful, especially regarding joint tax returns.
-If you are facing a tax problem due to your spouse’s or former spouse’s actions, you may be eligible for innocent spouse relief.
-Innocent spouse relief is a legal concept allowing taxpayers to avoid paying taxes on joint tax returns filed with their spouse or ex-spouse who committed tax fraud or evasion.
+Dealing with tax issues can be stressful, especially regarding joint tax returns for married couples.
+If you are facing a tax problem due to your spouse’s or former spouse’s actions, then you may be eligible for innocent spouse relief.
+Innocent spouse relief is a legal concept allowing a taxpayer to avoid paying taxes on joint tax returns filed with their spouse or ex-spouse who committed tax fraud or evasion.
+At Goldburd McCone LLP, our lawyers can help you understand your options and file for innocent spouse status if you are eligible.

 What Is Innocent Spouse Relief?

-Innocent spouse relief is a provision in the tax code that allows an innocent spouse to be relieved of tax liabilities that their spouse or former spouse incurred.
-The relief can be granted if the IRS determines that holding the innocent spouse responsible for the tax liability would be unfair.
-If the IRS grants innocent spouse relief, the innocent spouse will not be held liable for the understated tax, penalties or interest.
+Innocent spouse relief is a provision in the tax code that allows an innocent spouse to be relieved of tax liabilities that their current or former spouse incurred.
+The relief can be granted if the Internal Revenue Service (IRS) determines that holding the innocent spouse responsible for the tax liability of the liable spouse would be unfair.
+If the IRS grants innocent spouse status, then the innocent spouse will not be held liable for the understated tax, penalties or interest.

 Qualifications For Innocent Spouse Relief